colton-gabertan/ReversingWannaCry/README.md

 Although, we can't get the resource to be detected as a PE file, pressing on with Ghidra almost says otherwise.
 There are no imports, which is odd, and a bunch of functions.
 A lot more than the binary that created the process.

-After finding it strange that there are no imports detected by the other utilities, I looked at the strings of the binary and it became clear that this malware hides its imports and PE info as strings and imports these during execution.
+After finding it strange that there are no imports detected by the other utilities, I looked at the strings of the binary and it became clear that this binary contains PE file format information along with various imports and possibly more exports.

 ### W101 Strings
 ![image](https://user-images.githubusercontent.com/66766340/153569755-fe3b82a8-bea6-4757-b71e-0627ca8dd902.png)

 Based on that snippet alone, it's apparent that this binary could have a lot of power with the ability to write to files, create them, launch processes, and more.
-This is also an indication that this resource binary is packed further.
-There are a couple of reasons why we can see the code of the binary, but have it not be readable to the system as a PE file.
+However, before moving forward or resorting to dynamic analysis of `loader.dll` to extract the file, we can take a closer look at the extracted resource and see if we can resolve the file format issue statically.

 ### Fixing the File Format